 Exercise and diet for stroke prevention are the key lifestyle interventions that must be followed meticulously by individuals who are at high risk for stroke.

-High-risk individuals for stroke include people with diabetes, hypertension, heart disease, smokers, dyslipidemia, obese, and females on birth control pills.
+High-risk individuals for stroke include people with diabetes, hypertension, heart disease, smokers, dyslipidemia, obesity, and females on birth control pills.

 In addition, individuals with a TIA (transient ischemic attack) or stroke are at a very high risk of developing a re-stroke.
 The risk of stroke recurrence is as follows: